Table of Contents

 Step #4: Create profile forms and pages

-The next step in how to build a website with user accounts is to give registered users the option to edit their profiles.
-For this, you’ll need to create a profile form and add it to an edit profile page.
+The next step in making a website with user accounts is to give registered users the option to edit their profiles.
+For this, I’ll need to create a profile form and add it to an edit profile page.

 Profile Builder Pro comes with a variety of default fields and advanced custom fields that you can use to build your profile forms.
-You can easily manage the form fields that appear in your form by going to Profile Builder → Form Fields.
+I can easily manage the form fields that appear in my form by going to Profile Builder → Form Fields.

-One of the standout features on offer with Profile Builder Pro is that your registration form and profile forms don’t necessarily have to be identical.
-For example, you can give users the option to upload an avatar after they’ve registered.
+One of the standout features on offer with Profile Builder Pro is that my registration form and profile forms don’t necessarily have to be identical.
+For example, I can give users the option to upload an avatar after they’ve registered.
 Or, you might want to prevent users from updating their email address in which case you could remove the Email form field from the profile form.

-If you want to set up custom edit profile forms, here’s how to do it:
+To set up my custom edit profile forms, here’s what I did:

-1. Go to Profile Builder → Add-Ons and activate the Multiple Edit Profile Forms add-ons;
+- Went to Profile Builder → Add-Ons and activated the Multiple Edit Profile Forms add-ons;

-2. Go to Profile Builder → Edit-profile Forms to configure your custom edit profile form.
+- Went to Profile Builder → Edit-profile Forms to configure my custom edit profile form.

 Check out our tutorial on how to create your WordPress custom profile page for more detailed step-by-step instructions.